dapr/docs/daprdocs/content/en/getting-started/pubsub-quickstart.md

 [Learn more about the publish and subscribe building block and how it works]({{< ref pubsub >}}).

-In this quickstart, you will set up create a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a Pub/Sub pattern.
+In this quickstart, you will set up a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a Pub/Sub pattern.

 1. The publisher service repeatedly publishes messages to a topic.
-1. A redis component stores those messages.
+1. A redis component queues or brokers those messages.
-1. The subscriber to that topic pulls and processes the messages.
+1. The subscriber to that topic pulls messages from the queue and processes them.

 ## Select your preferred language SDK